If you’re debating staying in Glenbeigh in Kerry, you’ve landed in the right place.

 This traditional local bar manages to keep up with the times by offering a superb range of quality beers, wines and spirits, as well as top-notch dishes.

-Oozing rustic charm, it’s a top choice for a few beers and their legendary chicken curry, or a few cozy pints in front of the fire.
+Oozing rustic charm, it’s a top choice for a few beers and their legendary chicken curry, or a few cosy pints in front of the fire.
 Every Sunday evening, there are traditional music sessions, so if you’re a dab-hand on the flute, bring it along!

 3. Rosspoint Bar and Restaurant

 Rosspoint boasts a stunning location and amazing panoramic views out across the Atlantic Ocean.
-The inside is spacious and blends modern and rustic design elements together to create a sleek, yet cosy venue.
+The inside is spacious and blends modern and rustic design elements together to create a sleek yet cosy venue.

 They serve up a decent array of drinks, as well as delicious meals.
 The outdoor seating area is perfect on a sunny day, with views across the bay providing a wonderful backdrop.
 There’s regular live music, as well as a pool table, making it a great place to wile away a few hours.